What’s new in v1.4¶

 Improved programming model for developing applications¶

 Writing decentralized applications has just gotten easier.
-Programming model improvements in the Node.js SDK and Node.js chaincode makes the development of decentralized applications more intuitive, allowing you to focus on your application logic.
-The existing npm packages are still available for use, while the new npm packages provide a layer of abstraction to improve developer productivity and ease of use.
+Programming model improvements for smart contracts (chaincode) and the SDKs makes the development of decentralized applications more intuitive, allowing you to focus on your application logic.
+These programming model enhancements are available for Node.js (as of Fabric v1.4.0) and Java (as of Fabric v1.4.2).
+The existing SDKs are still available for use and existing applications will continue to work.
+It is recommended that developers migrate to the new SDKs, which provide a layer of abstraction to improve developer productivity and ease of use.

 New documentation helps you understand the various aspects of creating a decentralized application for Hyperledger Fabric, using a commercial paper business network scenario.